 But, will it last?

 Some wonder, though: Can this change last?
 And where will the Philippines go from here?
-The government and local citizens are doing what they can, for the most part, to make sure that the return of tourists doesn’t mean the return of cultural and environmental degradation.
+The government and local citizens are doing what they can, for the most part, to make sure that the return of tourists to Boracay doesn’t mean the return of cultural and environmental degradation.
 They have imposed a number of very serious restrictions on the beach and the surrounding area.
 After studying the constituent components of the trash and litter that was found in the water and around the local area, signs were posted with lists of items not allowed on the beach.
 Some of these include restrictions against smoking as well as drinking.
 Vendors will no longer be allowed to sell their wares right on the beach and umbrellas and beach chairs are not allowed on the beach anymore either.
 Single use plastic has now been completely banned from the area, as this was found to be a major part of the problem.
 Even on sea, there are restrictions banning participation in water sports within 100 meters from the shoreline.

 Many of the people who have lived on the island for most of their lives had watched the degradation occur swiftly in the last decade with sad eyes.
-They never expected the damage to begin to reverse, for the shores to return to their gleaming white.
+They never expected the damage to begin to reverse, for the shores of Boracay to return to their gleaming white.
 The biggest change that has been seen is with the quality of the water.
 Evidence of that can not only be found in the restored healthy coloration in the waves, but also with the return of some sea life to the area.
 Sea turtles have since been spotted closer to the shore, and even baby sharks have been seen in the tides.
 These are all sure signs of success, for the time being at least.

 However, for every win that there might be for the masses, there will always be those who are not happy with the changes.
 Many small businesses on Boracay have really taken a hit, especially during the six month tourism sabbatical.
 Beyond even that time period, the government has put further restrictions on the amount of tourists that are allowed to come to the island at a certain time.
 They restrict entry to some and, upon coming in by ferry, tourists are each checked for evidence of which hotel they are staying at and for how many days to keep a cap on the overall amount.
 If a hotel has not met the new standards the government has imposed, it is not allowed to open for tourists.